AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 8.2.
 Layer Refresh Request (LRR)

-The Layer Refresh Request [I-D.ietf-avtext-lrr] is designed to allow a receiver of a layered media stream to request that one or more of its substreams be refreshed, such that it can then be decoded by an endpoint which previously was not receiving those layers, without requiring that the entire stream be refreshed (as it would be if the receiver sent a Full Intra Request (FIR) [RFC5104]).
+The Layer Refresh Request specified in [I-D.ietf-avtext-lrr] is designed to allow a receiver of a layered media stream to request that one or more of its substreams be refreshed, such that it can then be decoded by an endpoint which previously was not receiving those layers, without requiring that the entire stream be refreshed (as it would be if the receiver sent a Full Intra Request (FIR) per [RFC5104]).

            +---------------+---------------+
            |0|1|2|3|4|5|6|7|0|1|2|3|4|5|6|7|